immcantation/immcantation/docs/datastandard.rst

    [10] "NP1_LENGTH"           "NP2_LENGTH"           "SAMPLE"
    [13] "ISOTYPE"              "DUPCOUNT"             "CLONE"

+   # Change 1: default values follow the AIRR Standard specification
+   #
    # As of release 4.0.0, the command below doesn't work if the input data is in
-   # Change-O format, because the default values in `distToNearest` are
+   # Change-O format, because the default values in `distToNearest` are now
    # AIRR Standard values:
    #    sequence_column="junction"
    #    vCallColumn="v_call"